China Doll Plant: How To Grow Radermachera Sinica

-A. Whenever you change the amount of light, water, or the temperature in the room, your china doll plants can respond by shedding leaves.
+A. Whenever you change the amount of light, water, or the temperature of the room, your china doll plants respond by shedding leaves.
 It should stabilize once it gets used to the new environment.

 Q. I’m watering correctly, but my entire plant is drooping.

-A. You may think that you’re watering correctly, but if you have this problem on your china doll plant chances are good that the roots of the plant are rotted out.
-Let the soil dry out completely and cut the plant back a bit.
-However, it's hard to come back from rotted roots - you may need to get a new plant.
+A. You may think that you’re watering correctly, but if you have this problem on your china doll plant, chances are good that the roots of the plant are rotted.
+Let the soil dry completely and cut the plant back slightly.
+However, you may need a new plant.